arabcoders/watchstate/FAQ.md

 # FAQ

-### Q: How to update play state for newly added media backend without overwriting my current play state?
+### Q: How to sync play state to a new backend without overwriting current play state?

 Add the backend and when asked, answer `no` for allow import. when you finish, then run the following command: